Quantifying wave-function overlaps in inhomogeneous Majorana nanowires

-Here $|\dots|$ denotes the absolute value {and $\cdot$ the scalar product}.
-It becomes clear that for well separated, exponentially decaying Majorana wavefunction $\mathbf{u}^{L,R}(x)$ separated by a distance $L$, as corresponds to the MZMs of uniform topological nanowires, this susceptibility $\delta N$ is exponentially suppressed~\cite{Ben-Shach:PRB15}, $\delta N\sim e^{-L/\xi}$, just like $E_0$.
+Here $|\dots|$ denotes the absolute value.
+It becomes clear that for well separated, exponentially decaying Majorana wavefunction $\mathbf{u}^{L,R}(x)$ at a distance $L$, as corresponds to the MZMs of uniform topological nanowires, this susceptibility $\delta N$ is exponentially suppressed, $\delta N\sim e^{-L/\xi}$, just like $E_0$.